Screen+Shot+2020-10-05+at+9.16.01+PM.jpg

 On October 19, 2018, Kathie O’Callaghan was recognized as one of two “Persons of the Year” by the Pelham Civic Association.

 “It’s this goodwill that I tapped into when I gathered a group of like-minded individuals around my kitchen table three years ago to start Hearts & Homes for Refugees.
 My hometown back in Kentucky co-sponsored a Vietnamese refugee family in the 1980s, and I was sure we could do something similar now, at a time when an unprecedented 25 million refugees have been forced from their homes.
-Yet I never imagined that those kitchen table conversations would turn into a non-profit supported by dozens of committed volunteers and hundreds of generous supporters from all corners of our own community, and beyond.”
+Yet I never imagined that those kitchen table conversations would result in a non-profit organization supported by dozens of committed volunteers and hundreds of generous supporters from all corners of our community and beyond.
+I am proud that today, eight years later, across the country, everyday Americans are now invited to this welcoming model adopted by State Department programs such as Operation Allies Welcome, Uniting for Ukraine, and most recently, Welcome Corps.”

 Featured in a 2019 New York State Proclamation